Katerina Stikoudi: Mega Star, Television Hits, Singing Career and First Albums (2008-2011)

 In August 2008, Stikoudi signed with biggest Greek television network Mega Channel, known as MEGA, as the new host of the most long-running talk show in Greek television Mega Star.
 On October 11, she made her first appearance on the show on the premiere of the 20th season.
 There she was presenting all the news about the music industry in Greece and worldwide and hosting singers and celebrities of the country, every Saturday afternoon.
 Her successful presence on the show made her continue hosting the show till May 2011, when Mega Channel decided to cancel the show after 22 years because of economic reasons.

 Alongside the hosting of Mega Star, in 2009 she made a guest appearance on the family comedy hit My Beloved Neighbours and also made her film debut with an uncredited role in romance Soula Ela Xana.
 In the same period DJ Lava proposed her to sing together his new rap-influenced song Tora (Now).
 After she accepting the proposal, the sing became a big hit in Greece, being at the top of the charts for weeks.
 On June 24, 2009 she and DJ Lava won the award of "The Sexiest Video Clip of the Year", for their song Tora (Now), on MAD Video Music Awards.
 In August, she moved in Milan for a month to host the Greek version of talent show Guinness World Record Show, with the Greek top model Kostas Fragkolias, for MEGA.
-From 2009 to 2010, appart from the Guinness World Record Show and Mega Star, she appeared on four episodes of the comedy hit I Polykatoikia portraying herself.
+From 2009 to 2010, apart from the Guinness World Record Show and Mega Star, she appeared on four episodes of the comedy hit I Polykatoikia portraying herself.
 In 2010 she decided to start her singing career, apart from hosting and acting, signing with Cobalt Music, a Universal Music Group company in Greece.
 Her first cooperation as singer was with the rap boy band NEBMA on the hit Emmoνι (Οbsession) which was one of the biggest hits in Greece for 2010.
 Moreover she appeared as a guest on tv series M+M and Talk Dirty to me, she made a singing appearance on National Annual Beauty Pageant of Greece 2010 and she was a judge on Playmate of the Year Beauty Contest of Greece.
 From July to September 2010 she made her first singing summer tour across the country, named "NEBMA feat.
 Katerina Stikoudi Summer Tour".